Panasonic TZ200 vs Sony RX100 V

-Both the TZ200 and the RX100 V are recent models that are part of the current product line-up of Panasonic.
+The TZ200 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the RX100 V has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 V was succeeded by the Sony RX100 VI.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic TZ200 Manual (free pdf) or the online Sony RX100 V Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic TZ200 or the Sony RX100 V – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.